marmelab/react-admin/docs/List.md

 export default withStyles(styles)(PostList);
 ```

+### Empty

+It's possible that a Datagrid will have no records to display.
+If the Datagrid's parent component handles the loading state, the Datagrid will return `null` and render nothing.
+Passing through a component to the `empty` prop will cause the Datagrid to render the `empty` component instead of `null`.
 ### CSS API

 The `Datagrid` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/components/#overriding-styles-with-classes)).
 This property accepts the following keys: